thosgood/this-weeks-finds/markdown/151-200/week188.md

                    |       |       |
                     --->-----------

-In this example our particle gets a relative phase of q^3^.
+In this example our particle gets a relative phase of q^3.

-Now let\'s rotate our grid of squares so it look like diamonds arranged in Pascal\'s triangle, with the lower right corner of our grid becoming the top of the triangle.
+Now let's rotate our grid of squares so it look like diamonds arranged in Pascal's triangle, with the lower right corner of our grid becoming the top of the triangle.
 And suppose we drop in a charged particle at the top!
 Then the particle can take lots of paths from the top to any given spot, but it will get a different phase depending on which path it takes.
 The rules of quantum mechanics say we have to add up these phases to get the amplitude for the particle to wind up at that spot.
-This sum over paths is a simple version of what physicists call a \"path integral\".
+This sum over paths is a simple version of what physicists call a "path integral".

 For example, in this new picture the above path looks like: